micgurro/unity-interaction-system/README.md

 System for having players interact with other objects when interaction point triggers colliders with objects that are interactable.

-IInteractable - Interface for tagging an object as Interactable
+IInteractable - Interface for tagging an object as Interactable and the required methods for starting, exiting, and handling Interactable objects.

 Interactor - Attaches to player and uses a trigger collider overlap with objects that implement the Interactable interface; used for starting and stopping interactions.